SujitAdhikari/react-node-docker/README.md

 export default App;
 ```

 I am using nginx for web server.
 Dockerfile will install nginx.
-So here is the Nginx configuration:
+So here is the Nginx configuration file:

 **Create conf/conf.d directory in react-docker directory:**
 $ mkdir conf/conf.d -p